 There will be demonstrations and hands-on activities at nearby Doune Castle, where it is proposed to build and fire a small-scale kiln using shell and fired with peat, and at the Scottish Lime Centre at Charlestown.
-There will be visits to see the stunning interiors of Kinneil House (wall- and ceiling-paintings of the 16th and 17th centuries), Bannockburn House (a 17th century mansion house with sumptuous plaster ceilings), and tours of Charlestown, the home of the largest complex of historic lime kilns in the UK.
-The gathering will end with guided tours of Stirling Town and Stirling Castle.
+There will be visits to see the stunning interiors of Kinneil House (wall- and ceiling-paintings of the 16th and 17th centuries), Bannockburn House (a 17th century mansion house with sumptuous plaster ceilings), tours of Charlestown, the home of the largest complex of historic lime kilns in the UK, and excursions to Dunblane to see its medieval cathedral with stunning 20th century stained glass and the historic Leighton Library.
+The gathering will end on Sunday afternoon with guided tours of Stirling Town and Stirling Castle.

 The cost of the 3-day event is £350 (£320 for BLF members who book before the end of July).
 Attending for individual days or sessions is possible using the pick ‘n’ mix option.
 Booking is now open; click for the booking form.
 For information about travel and accommodation, click here.

-The Gathering is supported by Historic Environment Scotland with receptions and dinners sponsored by Laing Traditional Masonry Group Limited, VICAT, Heritage Masonry (Scotland) Ltd, Edinburgh Stonemasons ltd, Byzantian Developments Ltd, Sandy McLean & Co, David Narro Associates, and Collective Architecture.
+The Gathering is supported by Historic Environment Scotland with receptions and dinners sponsored by Laing Traditional Masonry Group Limited, VICAT, Edinburgh Stonemasons ltd, Sandy McLean & Co, David Narro Associates, and Collective Architecture.